FAForever/wiki-pages/Beginner-1v1-Guide.md

 - Snowball tank lead with superior map control and army size
 - Eventually launch a decisive attack on enemy base or acu directly to win the game

+### Execution on 10x10 maps:
+As a beginner 10x10km+ maps are not the most common size, but you will see them more and more as you improve.
+These maps offer far more gameplay variety in the tactics you can employ successfully.
+Still however, our ‘monkey’ t1 land spam strategy should be at the core of how we approach these maps.

+- Begin with your basic opener (hydro or non-hydro)
+- Set your initial factories build queue (see recommended build queues)
+- Balance
+1. Expanding aggressively to all mexes on your half of the map (if mass stalling, send more engineers out to expand)
+2. Spending mass resources as quickly as possible into facts(mainly land) and the pgens to run them (if holding excess mass, hold back engineers in your base to spend it)
+- Remember to set the build queue for each new land fac.
+Have and infinite loop of 5 tanks and one scout (later you can add some arty and aa if needed)
+- Remember to set the rally point for each fac.
+Spread them out slightly behind the half way mark of the map, preferably in front mex expansions
+- Dont forget an air factory.
+Queue a scout, three intes, and an optional bomber on repeat.
+On ~10x10km maps, making air as your third factory is standard to shoot down pesky early bombers in time and start scouting for your tank army.
+- Begin flooding the enemies side of the map with your tank army.
+Raid spread out mex locations with a few tanks.
+Keep the bulk of your armies together to overwhelm major expansions hosting many mex and potentially factories of your opponent.
+Small raids can be done blindly, but large tank movements should always be preceded with scouting to determine if a battle is winnable.
+- Be aggressive with your tanks, but also be careful not to suicide them.
+Any expansions you conquer, build the mexes with your own engineers and then place attack-moves to get the reclaim
+- Get multiple dispersed t1 radar, and eventually a central t2 radar as soon as you can to view enemy tank counts and movement
+- Perpetually choke the enemy out of expansions by attacking with superior numbers
+- Use mass lead to further scale land factories and tank production
+- Snowball tank lead with superior map control and army size
+- Eventually launch a decisive attack on enemy base or acu directly to win the game

 ### Frigates